Octopus: On-device language model for function calling of software APIs: Methodology

 \subsection{Inference using conditional mask}

-The utilization of smaller-parameter Large Language Models (LLMs) has a pivotal challenge: a noticeable decrement in robustness when generating outputs.
-This challenge is also observed in our model, which necessitates the need to enforce the response with precise function names along with their corresponding arguments.
-The expected output format demands that arguments be encapsulated within parentheses, function names align with a pre-defined repository, and argument values conform to their designated types.
+The utilization of smaller-parameter Large Language Models (LLMs) poses a pivotal challenge: a noticeable decrement in robustness when generating outputs.
+This challenge is also observed in our model, which necessitates enforcing responses with precise function names along with their corresponding arguments.
+The expected output format demands that arguments be encapsulated within parentheses, that function names align with a pre-defined repository, and that argument values conform to their designated types.
 Discrepancies, such as typographical errors in function names or misalignment in argument types, critically undermine the integrity of the output, rendering it susceptible to errors.
-For instance, both in GPT-4 and our model, deviations in the function name—whether through misspelling or elongated expressions—can lead to unintended corrections that fail to map back to the original function names, thereby distorting the intended output.
-The original LLM generation process to sample the next token is
+For instance, in both GPT-4 and our model, deviations in the function name—whether through misspelling or elongated expressions—can lead to unintended corrections that fail to map back to the original function names, thereby distorting the intended output.
+The original LLM generation process samples the next token as

-where $x_{1:t}$ is all the current tokens, with the sequence length as $t$, and $x_{t+1}$ is the next token to be sampled.
-What we do here is to introduce another mask dependent on $x_{1:t}$ so that
+where $x_{1:t}$ denotes all the current tokens, with sequence length $t$, and $x_{t+1}$ is the next token to be sampled.
+What we do here is introduce an additional mask dependent on $x_{1:t}$, so that

-In constructing the mask, we designate all tokens, which are not aligned with correct format, to be masked by assigning a value of 0 to their respective positions, and a value of 1 to all other positions.
-For example, if we already know the next token represents integers, we will only unmask the tokens that are used for integers.
+In constructing the mask, we designate all tokens that do not align with the correct format to be masked by assigning a value of 0 to their respective positions, and a value of 1 to all other positions.
+For example, if we already know that the next token represents an integer, we only unmask the tokens that are used for integers.
 Therefore, the formulation of an accurate \textit{mask} is paramount for achieving the desired outcome.
 In this context, we delineate several methodologies that were investigated for the derivation of the \textit{mask}.